umbraco/UmbracoDocs/Tutorials/Add-Google-Authentication/index.md

 ## Configuring the solution to allow Google logins

-First thing to do is locate the files we just installed from the packages, they are located in the App_Code/App_start folder.
+The first thing to do is locate the files we just installed from the packages, they are located in the App_Code/App_start folder.
 There are two files we need to edit, first one is the file called UmbracoGoogleAuthExtensions.cs the only thing you need to touch here is the callback path, this is what we set on the API as the redirect URL, if you followed my example it should be set to /google-signin:

 ![Callback path](images/callbackPath.png)